 You are invited to contribute to a future volume of High Performance Parallelism Pearls – Multicore and Many-core Programming Approaches (working title) a contribution-based book that will focus on practical techniques for Intel Xeon processor and Intel Xeon Phi coprocessor parallel computing.

-The deadline for Volume Two book submissions will likely be January 2015.
+The deadline for Volume Two book submissions will most likely be March 7, 2015.